bancorprotocol/docs/solidity/contracts/converter/BancorConverterRegistry.md

 adds a converter to the registry

 anyone can add a converter to the registry, as long as the converter is active and valid

+note that a liquidity pool converter can only be added if there's no existing pool with the same reserve configuration

 ## Parameters: